multiversx/mx-docs/docs/integrators/egld-integration-guide.md

 title: EGLD integration guide
 ---

-This section provides high-level technical requirements of integrating the Elrond's native coin, EGLD in a platform that handles EGLD transactions for their users.
+This section provides high-level technical requirements of integrating the MultiversX's native coin, EGLD in a platform that handles EGLD transactions for their users.

 ## Overview